shubhamkushwah123/parking_garage/project-documentation.md

 When they app receives a user registration it will add it to the database with the role of Customer.
 Only an Admin can assign a User have the role of Admin.

-When someone fills out the parking space information they will need the following data:
+When someone fills out the parking space information they will need the following data: (refer to the solution, if you need help)

 ## Vehicle:
 - Make (searchable dropdown)